Page 16 – Women in Islam

 6. What is the Islamic perspective on women’s modesty?

-8. What does Islam say about women’s involvement in politics?
+7. What does Islam say about women’s involvement in politics?

 Answer: Islam does not prohibit women from participating in politics.
-Women have historically held leadership roles in Islamic societies, such as the first female governor in Islamic history, Shifa bint Abdullah, who was appointed by the Caliph Umar ibn al-Khattab.
+Women have historically held high leadership roles in Islamic societies, such as the first female governor in Islamic history, Shifa bint Abdullah, who was appointed by the Caliph Umar ibn al-Khattab.

-9. Are women allowed to divorce in Islam?
+8. Are women allowed to divorce in Islam?

 Few more facts to know about Women in Islam:

-Regrettably, the progress made during the Islamic Golden Age has diminished over time.
-In some regions, particularly in the Middle East, a distorted and ultra-conservative interpretation of Islam, often influenced by traditional cultural practices has led to women being treated as second-class citizens.
-In certain places, women are denied the right to vote, drive, or receive an education, which goes against the true teachings of Islam.
+In some regions, where education lagged after the Western invaders were kicked out, a distorted and ultra-conservative interpretation of Islam took place, often influenced by traditional cultural or ancient tribal practices.
+This has led to women being treated as second-class citizens in those countries.
+In a few places, women are denied the right to vote, drive, or receive an education (mostly Afghanistan under the Taliban), which goes against the true teachings of Islam, as you have read so far on these pages.